 Most sports shoes are made with different pieces and panels on the upper.
 Primeknit changes this trend altogether by digitally knitting the entire upper in just one whole piece.
-This enables Adidas to perfect the right support and flexibility needed in different areas of the shoe.
-Years later, Adidas has decided to incorporate the seamless knit technology in one of its modern classics, the EQT Racing ADV.
+The innovation knits fused yarn together, which enables Adidas to perfect the right support and flexibility needed in different areas of the shoe.

-In 1991, Adidas underwent a reset, looking to its past to determine the future.
+The EQT line started in 1991.
+It stood for Equipment and was headlined by creative director Peter Moore.
+That year, Adidas underwent a reset, looking to its past to determine the future.
 Everything that was unnecessary was taken out, while only the essentials remained.
 Practical use, rather than looks, was made the top priority.
-During this time, the brand introduced its Three Stripes logo, and creative director Peter Moore began headlining what would become the EQT (short for equipment) line.
+During this time, the brand introduced its Three Stripes logo.

 - Padding in the shoes provides comfort.